 Here you can see the distortion on the two analyzed areas.
 In fact, this board doesn't have a good step-response (Despite this waveform having no step signal, I could check this with another waveform later, and got too much overshooting).
 That prevented the scope trace from being stable on either axis X or Y during drawing, then rendering the following distorted triangle:

 Note that the triangle is a little bit inclined.
 That happens because the soundboard can't manage keeping the waveform steady at the identified parts.

 Then I tried a Sony headphone USB output.
 This is a USB-based headphone, designed for Sony Playstation, but PC-compatible.
 Despite being expensive, it rendered a very bad waveform

 It not only didn't keep the signals steady, but it also removed the sharp parts.As expected, this rendered the worst drawing among all sound outputs I tested!

 Then I tried using a phone audio output.
 This is what a Samsung Galaxy S4, once a top of line smartphone, did.

 Thats a good improvement.
 Horizontal lines are still a little bit distorted, but things seem more stable now.
 The triangle is just a little bit skewed

 Then I found the best among all these 4 options: The Lenovo Yoga 2.
 This is an expensive laptop but, at lease, it has a nice audio output

-Unfortunatelly I've lost the photo of the oscilloscope showing the Lenove triangle .
-I'll update this post when I borrow it again.
+Unfortunately I've lost the photo of the oscilloscope showing the Lenovo triangle .
+I'll update this post if I find it again.
 But here's another image I got using it:

-So, if you're using Rabiscoscopio and can't get a nice image output on your computer, try picking other soundcards.
+So, if you're using Rabiscoscopio and can't get a nice image output on your computer, try picking other computer or other smartphone!